How taking a job overseas can affect your relationships

 Avoiding a long distance relationship by moving overseas together is often a sensible choice, particularly for long-term assignments.
 However, the assignee’s partner – often referred to as a “trailing spouse” – may face greater challenges.
 The initial tasks of establishing a new home and a social life can be all-consuming and overwhelming, and very few feel supported by their partner’s employer.
 The trailing spouse often has no power to make things happen, which makes them completely reliant on their partner.

 A partner’s career can also take a hit.
 Research indicates that only 15% of partners find work in their new country, and many face limited chances of obtaining a working visa.
 Although volunteer work and community-oriented activities can be a replacement, there is both a financial impact on the family budget and potential problems resurrecting a career when and if they return home after a lengthy break.
-Many people become entrepreneurs and set up small businesses, perhaps leveraging their new expertise to provide advice on their home country and their new one.
+Many people become entrepreneurs and set up small businesses, often leveraging their new cultural expertise.
 For example, Amel Derragui, a business and marketing advisor, founded the Tandem Nomads podcast while on assignment with her husband.
 After six years it has become a significant business in its own right – proving that problems are just opportunities in disguise.

 Leaving your family behind

 Not everyone is able to bring their family along on assignment.
-For those on short-term assignments of a few months there is little benefit in the upheaval of moving countries.
-Even some partners of people on long-term assignments choose not to travel, or return home quickly if they find their new home hard to deal with.
+For those on short-term assignments of a few months there is little benefit in the upheaval of the family unit.
+Even some partners of people on long-term assignments choose not to travel, or return home quickly if they find their new home hard to acclimatise to.

+Are you planning a move overseas?
 For help and advice on how best to manage relocating to a job overseas, get in touch with Santa Fe Relocation or find out more at our Relocation page.
+We have the experience and expertise to make your move easy, happy and exciting!